 - 4 leaves napa cabbage, thinly sliced

-- 1-2 tbsp white miso paste (start with one and add more to taste)
+- 1-2 tablespoon white miso paste (start with one and add more to taste)

 - optional: sliced green onion to finish